rkumar/zfm/README.md

 file at present)

-If you want to source the m.sh file then you must remove the last line which calls myzfm.
+If you want to source the zfm.zsh file then you must remove the last line which calls myzfm.
 Now you can put this in your .zshrc:

-    source ~/bin/m.sh
+    source ~/bin/zfm.zsh
     alias m=myzfm

 *************************************************